core-coin/hive/docs/clients.md

 On startup, the entry point script must first load the genesis block and state into the client implementation from `/genesis.json`.
 To do this, the script needs to translate from Geth genesis format into a format appropriate for the specific client implementation.
 The translation is usually done using a jq script.
-See the [go-ethereum genesis translator][geth-genesis-jq], for example.
+See the [go-core genesis translator][geth-genesis-jq], for example.

 After the genesis state, the client should import the blocks from `/chain.rlp` if it is